Euthenics: History

-Ellen Swallow Richards (Born in 1842-died in 1911; Vassar Class of '70) was one of the first writers to use the term, in The Cost of Shelter (1905), with the meaning "the science of better living".
+Ellen Swallow Richards (1842-1911) was one of the first writers to use the term, in The Cost of Shelter (1905), with the meaning "the science of better living".
 It is unclear if (and probably unlikely that) any of the study programs of euthenics ever completely embraced Richards' multidisciplinary concept, though several nuances remain today, especially that of interdisciplinarity.

 Vassar College Institute of Euthenics

-After Richards' death in 1911, Julia Lathrop (1858-1932; VC '80) continued to promote the development of an interdisciplinary program in euthenics at the college.
-Lathrop soon teamed with alumna Minnie Cumnock Blodgett (1862–1931; VC '84), who with her husband, John Wood Blodgett, offered financial support to create a program of euthenics at Vassar College.
-Curriculum planning, suggested by Vassar president Henry Noble MacCracken in 1922, began in earnest by 1923, under the direction of Professor Annie Louise Macleod (Chemistry; First woman PhD, McGill University, 1910).
+After Richards' death in 1911, Julia Lathrop (1858-1932) continued to promote the development of an interdisciplinary program in euthenics at Vassar College, of which both she and Richards were alumni.
+Lathrop soon teamed with alumna Minnie Cumnock Blodgett (1862–1931), who with her husband, John Wood Blodgett, offered financial support to create a program of euthenics at the college.
+Curriculum planning, suggested by Vassar president Henry Noble MacCracken in 1922, began in earnest by 1923, under the direction of Professor Annie Louise Macleod, who had become the first female PhD at McGill University in 1910.

 According to Vassar's chronology entry for March 17, 1924, "the faculty recognized euthenics as a satisfactory field for sequential study (major).
 A Division of Euthenics was authorized to offer a multidisciplinary program [radical at the time] focusing the techniques and disciplines of the arts, sciences and social sciences on the life experiences and relationships of women.
 Students in euthenics could take courses in horticulture, food chemistry, sociology and statistics, education, child study, economics, economic geography, physiology, hygiene, public health, psychology and domestic architecture and furniture.
 With the new division came the first major in child study at an American liberal arts college."

 For example, a typical major in child study in euthenics includes introductory psychology, laboratory psychology, applied psychology, child study and social psychology in the Department of Psychology; the three courses offered in the Department of Child Study; beginning economics, programs of social reorganization and the family in Economics; and in the Department of Physiology, human physiology, child hygiene, principles of public health.